 Wait.
 What?
-Your third baby was poisoned too?
+Your third baby was poisoned, too?!

-Tamara, you never talk about that!
+Tamara — you never talk about that!

-The tiny human in the picture above (born just 5 lbs 10 ounces) is now almost 130 lbs and 5′ 6″ inches tall!
-And he’s just 11 years old today!
+The tiny human in the picture above (born just 5 lbs 10 ounces) is now almost 130 lbs, and 5′ 6″ inches tall (and he’s just 11-years-old today)!

-In 2008, though, when I was pregnant with Charlie I demanded the midwives give me a Blood Lead Level (BLL) test both before and after Charlie’s birth.
-They didn’t have any of the lavender-topped vials (typically used for blood Lead tests) in stock at the clinic and I had to wait several weeks before they were able to test me (after I initially made the first request).
+In 2008, though — when I was pregnant with Charlie — I demanded the midwives give me a Blood Lead Level (BLL) test both before and after Charlie’s birth.
+They didn’t have any of the lavender-topped vials (typically used for blood Lead tests) in stock at the clinic, and I had to wait several weeks before they were able to test me after I initially made the first request.

 At the time, the midwives in the maternity clinic I was going to — a clinic that birthed thousands of babies each year, associated with a MAJOR hospital (Providence), in a major metropolitan area (Portland, Oregon) — told me that they had never once before gotten a request to carry out a Blood Lead Level test on a pregnant woman in their care (which is why they did not have the appropriate testing supplies for the blood draw when I requested it).
-They were quite surprised by my request actually.
+They were quite surprised by my request, actually.
 Please understand — in context — how absurd this is.
-This is a city where, at the time, something like 92.5% of the housing units in the center of the city (the neighborhoods served by this particular hospital) had potential or active Lead hazards because they were built before 1978 (and most were built before 1940)!
+This is a city where, at that time, 92.5% of the housing units in the center of the city (the neighborhoods served by this particular hospital) had potential or active Lead hazards because they were built before 1978 (and most were built before 1940)!

-As a result of demanding this testing be done (in spite of a significant level of resistance from the nurses at the clinic), I learned that I had a BLL of 1.0 (1.0 microgram of Lead per deciliter of blood) shortly before Charlie was born and a BLL of 1.1 while still in the hospital after his birth.
+As a result of my demanding this testing be done (in spite of a significant level of resistance from the nurses at the clinic), I learned that I had a BLL of 1.0 (1.0 microgram of Lead per deciliter of blood) shortly before Charlie was born, and a BLL of 1.1 while still in the hospital after his birth.

 What does a “BLL of 1.0” mean exactly?

-“Tamara, how do you think your BLL impacted Charlie’s birth?”
+Tamara, how do you think your BLL impacted Charlie’s birth?

 “You’re fine.
 Come back in two weeks.”

-I knew things were not quite right — I did not feel fine.
+I knew things were not quite right.
+I did not feel fine.

-This was my fifth pregnancy (I lost my first one — a girl — back in July of 1994) and I knew what a healthy pregnancy and labor felt like.
+This was my fifth pregnancy (I lost my first one — a girl — back in July of 1994), and I knew what a healthy pregnancy and labor felt like.
 This was not it.

 A new, better, different Midwife!

-Dr. Ed was also probably single-handedly responsible for saving my life that week (as well as saving Charlie’s life)!
+As it turned out, Dr. Ed was also probably single-handedly responsible for saving my life that week (as well as saving Charlie’s life)!

 Dr. Ed asked me: “When are you due?”